Australia's SMSF Commercial Property Lending Specialists

 A Self-Managed Super Fund (SMSF) provides you with greater control over how your super is invested, including the opportunity to explore various loan options for purchasing property through your fund, such as home loans.

-An SMSF loan, often referred to as a limited recourse borrowing arrangement, enables your fund to explore various loan options for acquiring residential or commercial property while ensuring that your personal assets remain protected.
+An SMSF loan, often referred to as a limited recourse borrowing arrangement, enables your fund to explore various loan options for acquiring commercial property while ensuring that your personal assets remain protected.

 Most lenders require a 20–30% deposit within your super fund, along with extra funds for costs like stamp duty and legal fees.
 We’ll assist you in calculating what’s needed to explore your home loan options.